pbastowski/angular2-now/README.md

 bootstrap(app);
 ```

-A bootstrap component can optionally specify the component name, which is the module name that will be used to bootstrap that Angular app.
-So, if the bootstrap module name was 'socially', then the example above would look like this:

-    @Component({ selector: 'my-app', name: 'socially' })

-And you would also need to create the module named "socially".

-If you don't specify a module "name" in the @Component annotation, then bootstrap() will use the selector name as the name for your bootstrap module.
+In the example above, notice that the bootstrap module must have the same name as the bootstrap component's selector.

 ### ControllerAs